 After surgery to repair retinal detachment, your doctor may give you specific instructions to help your eye recover.
 You may need to rest and sleep with your head in a certain position, for example.
 And you may be asked to wear an eye patch or use eyedrops.

 Some types of surgery to treat retinal detachments involve injecting a small bubble of gas into the eye.
-Afterward, you may be asked to avoid air travel until your eye has healed, because the changes in air pressure may cause pain and affect your eye.
+Afterward, you may need to keep your head in a certain position for a few days or weeks, so that the gas bubble won't move.
+Also, you may need to avoid air travel until your eye has healed and the bubble is gone, because the changes in air pressure may cause pain and affect your eye.

 Surgery for retinal detachment

 Surgery is the only treatment for retinal detachment .
 The goals of surgery are:

 - To prevent or reverse vision loss.

 Almost all retinal detachments can be repaired with scleral buckle surgery, pneumatic retinopexy, or vitrectomy.

 But even with such a high rate of success for surgery, it is important to act quickly.
 The longer you wait to have surgery, the lower the chances that good vision will be restored.
 When the retina loses contact with its supporting layers, vision begins to get worse.
 An eye doctor ( ophthalmologist ) who specializes in retinal detachments will usually do surgery within a few days of your being diagnosed with a detachment.

 How soon you need surgery usually depends on whether the retinal detachment has or could spread far enough to affect central vision .
 When the macula , the part of the retina that provides central vision, loses contact with the layer beneath it, it quickly loses its ability to process what the eye sees.

 - Having surgery while the macula is still attached will usually save vision.